torrus-dev/cosmical-theme/README.md

 ## 3. Icon Pack: "Material Icon Theme"

-My recommendation for icon pack is "Material Icon Theme" by Philipp Kief.
-Having an icon pack helps you differenciate the content inside your project.
+My recommendation for an icon pack is "Material Icon Theme" by Philipp Kief.Having an icon pack helps you differentiate the content inside your project.

 I like to turn down saturation a bit so it isn't too distracting: